solid/solidproject.org/pages/solid-events.md

   </p>
 </div>

-Are you interested in speaking about what you have been building on Solid?
-Reach out to the Solid Manager at [info@solidproject.org](mailto:info@solidproject.org).
+- Interested in speaking at an upcoming Solid World?
+You can fill out the [Solid World Speaker form](https://es1cz4pb7oi.typeform.com/to/nietD34f).

+- Have a topic suggestion for an upcoming Solid World?
+You can fill out the [Solid World Topic Suggestions form](https://es1cz4pb7oi.typeform.com/to/yQNMvK0N).

 ## 2021 Events